Hiccups are a common and mostly harmless condition.

-Persistent intractable hiccups can lead to malnutrition, weight loss, dehydration, fatigue, depression, insomnia, and reduced quality of life.
+Chronic hiccups can lead to malnutrition, weight loss, dehydration, fatigue, depression, insomnia, and reduced quality of life.

 Most of the evidence for treatments of hiccups come from uncontrolled observational trials or case-control series or reports.
 Valid randomised trials are needed.

 A hiccup is an abrupt contraction of the inspiratory muscles that repeats several times per minute.
 The resultant sudden rush of air into the lungs causes the glottis to close, creating a distinctive 'hic' sound.